DB Class V 90: MaK V 90 P / DB Class 291

-Before the main production began, MaK had produced of its own accord 5 locomotives of very similar type (but with a MaK engine) for assessment for export orders; they were tested in Sweden.
+Before the main production began, MaK had produced five locomotives of very similar type (but with a MaK engine) for assessment for export orders; they were tested in Sweden.
 The locomotives were called V 90 P The first two went to Dortmunder Eisenbahn.

-The other 3 locomotives were leased by the Deutsche Bundesbahn for assessment - they had a requirement for heavy shunting locomotives in the ports of Hamburg, Emden and Bremen.
+The other three locomotives were leased by the Deutsche Bundesbahn for assessment - they had a requirement for heavy shunting locomotives in the ports of Hamburg, Emden and Bremen.
 These locomotives were classified as V 90 901 to V 90 903 (later as DB Class 291 901 onwards).
 In 1972 the locomotives were purchased, and in 1974 the main order of 100 further locomotives came - which were slightly lighter than the "P" locomotives.
 The majority were built at Kiel with ten of the hundred being built by Jung.

 Instead of the V12 engine found in the Class 290 (class 212), the 291 class is equipped with a MaK 8-cylinder in-line engine that produces 1400 hp.

 This type is only used for shunting (requiring high torque at low speed).
 The marine diesel engine is unsuitable for continuous use on the main line.
 The machines found use mainly in northern Germany.